-Heat treatment is the heating and cooling of metals to change their physical and mechanical properties, without letting it change its shape.
-Heat treatment could be said to be a method for strengthening materials but could also be used to alter some mechanical properties such as improving formability, machining, etc. The most common application is metallurgical but heat treatment can also be used in manufacture of glass, aluminum, steel and many more materials.
+Heat treatment of steels is the heating and cooling of metals to change their physical and mechanical properties, without letting it change its shape.
+Heat treatment could be said to be a method for strengthening materials but could also be used to alter some mechanical properties such as improving formability, machining, etc. The most common application is metallurgical but heat treatment of metals can also be used in the manufacture of glass, aluminum, steel and many more materials.

 Heat Treatment Processes

 The outer case or surface will have higher carbon content than the primary material.
 When the steel or iron is rapidly cooled by quenching, the higher carbon content on the outer surface becomes hard, while the core remains tough and soft.
 Surface Hardening In many engineering applications, it is necessary to have the surface of the component hard enough to resist wear and erosion, while maintaining ductility and toughness, to withstand impact and shock loading.
+This is known as surface hardening.
 This can be achieved by local austentitizing and quenching, and diffusion of hardening elements like carbon or nitrogen into the surface.
 Processes involved for this purpose are known as flame hardening, induction hardening, nitriding and carbonitriding.

 Answers.com: Carburizing Wikipedia: Carburization Image Credits: JFE Steel Corporation: Development of HITEN Ultra-High Steel Plate with Resistance to Delayed Fracture Jack Kendrick: Melonite Surface Treatment for Barrels, Bolts, and Actions